nipy/nipype/doc/users/pipeline_tutorial.rst

   All tutorials

-  - Release 0.3 of nipype and it's dependencies have been installed
+  - Release 0.4 of nipype and it's dependencies have been installed

   Analysis tutorials

-  - FSL_, FreeSurfer_ and MATLAB_ are available and callable from the command line
+  - FSL_, FreeSurfer_, Camino_, ConnectomeViewer and MATLAB_ are available and
+  callable from the command line

   - SPM_ 5/8 is installed and callable in matlab

-  - 4(?
-XX) GB of space
+  - Space: 3-10 GB

 Checklist for analysis tutorials
 ================================